mweagle/Sparta/docs_source/content/reference/apigateway/echo_event.md

 ---
 date: 2016-03-09T19:56:50+01:00
-title: Echo Event
+title: Echo
 weight: 10
 ---

-To start, we'll create a HTTPS accessible lambda function that simply echoes back the contents of the Lambda event.
+To start, we'll create a HTTPS accessible lambda function that simply echoes back the contents of incoming API Gateway Lambda event.
 The source for this is the [SpartaHTML](https://github.com/mweagle/SpartaHTML).

 For reference, the `helloWorld` function is below.